phetsims/brand/interoperable/README.md

 # The `interoperable` brand

+The `interoperable` brand is reserved for use by PhET Interactive Simulations.
-The `interoperable` brand has the following features:
+This brand has the following features:
 * the PhET splash screen
 * the full-color PhET logo
 * credits are shown in the About Dialog